 This delectable entrée is packed with vegetables, specifically kale and sweet potatoes, but also lots of cilantro (feel free to skip the cilantro, or replace it with parsley, if you are not a cilantro person).

-I used the Southwest Bean Salad, which combines several types of beans along with corn, peppers and onions.
-The only other ingredients are red enchilada sauce (flavor town in one can!) and shredded Cheddar cheese.
-I used a nondairy cheese, but regular Cheddar is perfect, too, if you eat dairy.
+Canned beans (I used one can red kidney beans.
+1 can black beans) deliver plenty of heartiness and plant protein.
+The only other ingredients are red enchilada sauce (flavor town in one can!) and shredded non-dairy Cheddar cheese (regular Cheddar is perfect, too, if you eat dairy).

 The only part of the recipe requiring much effort is thinly slicing the sweet potato.
 But I’ve eliminated that effort in one fell swoop with my handy, inexpensive standing grater.
 Begin Other devices work, too: a mandoline, a food processor (fitted with the slicer attachment), or a really sharp knife, but the standing grater makes the work fast and easy.